AJ-Wuu/CodeBlood/MachineOrganization.md

 * Pointer:
   * ```*p``` is to get the value at the address p, ```&x``` is to get the address of the variable x
   * For array q, ```*q+k``` gives ```q[0]+k```, and ```*(q+k)``` gives ```q[0+k]```
+  * p+=i increments the pointer p (pointing to an element of an array) to point i elements beyond where it currently does
   * void pointer
     * Using the indirection operator ```*``` we can get back the value which is pointed by the pointer, but in case of void pointer we cannot use the indirection operator directly.
 This is because a void pointer has no data type that creates a problem for the compiler to predict the size of the pointed object
     * The void pointer is useful because it is a generic pointer that any pointer can be cast into and back again without loss of information